Athletic Training 3+2 BSAT/MSAT Program Details

 - After being selected, you will complete two years of professional coursework.
 You cannot enroll in MSAT courses until selected into the MSAT program.

-- In addition to the graduate coursework, you will have a variety of clinical education experiences, which may include working with various athletic teams at the collegiate and high school level, physically active individuals in Central Michigan University's recreational facility, physical therapy/fitness clinics, physician offices, and emergency rooms.
+- In addition to the graduate coursework, you will have a variety of clinical education experiences, which may include working with various athletic teams at the collegiate and high school level, physically active individuals in our recreational facility, physical therapy/fitness clinics, physician offices, and emergency rooms.

 You are strongly encouraged to meet with an athletic training faculty advisor to understand the requirements for the undergraduate major and admissions criteria for the graduate athletic training program.